CS2 Stats Tracker: How to Actually Use Your Data to Rank Up

 3. Team dynamics amplify frustration

-After tracking thousands of CS2 sessions on PeakGG, the data is clear: your win rate after 2 losses is 31% lower than your baseline.
+After tracking thousands of CS2 sessions on PeakGG, the data is clear: your win rate after 2 consecutive losses is 31% lower than your baseline.
 The protocol: take a 15-minute break after any loss.
-No exceptions.
+After two consecutive losses, stop for the day.

 Using Session Tracking to Identify Map Weaknesses